and the calm is deep where the quiet waters flow

 “I suppose you want to capture me now,” he told him.
 “Forgive me if I don’t make it easy for you.”

 Lan Wangji stayed silent.
 His eyes went to the sword still shining in his hand; he sheathed it slowly, deliberately, twisting around with the movement, showing the guqin strapped to his back and wrapped in soft, grey cloth.
+It almost looked as if he meant to hide the blade.

 Wei Wuxian frowned.
 He was about to speak again when the sound of other arrivals reached him and made him look away.